pasqal-io/qadence2-platforms/README.md

 ## API
 The `backend` module exposes a single `compile` function which accepts a `Model` and a string denoting the `backend`.
 ## Backend
-Each backend needs to handle the storage and embedding of parameters in a `Embedding` class and the compilation of `model.instructions` into native instructions in the particular backend via `compile`.
+Each backend is expected to handle the storage and embedding of parameters in a `Embedding` class and the compilation of `model.instructions` into native instructions in the particular backend via a `Compiler`.
-Each backend is expected to expose a `Embedding` class and a `compile` function.

 ## Usage